Jonsiz/Bridges/README.md

 # Quake-Level
-It's a quake one multiplayer map.
+It's a quake one multiplayer map designed for a team of 2v2.